 Consistently moist soil: | Hydrangeas require the soil to be consistently and evenly moist for the flower buds to develop.
 If the soil is too dry then this can reduce flowering significantly water as often as required so that the soil is consistently moist around the hydrangeas roots. |

-Keep reading to learn how to increase how much and how long your hydrangea flowers and for my personal recommendation of fertilizer for hydrangeas to support flowering…
+Keep reading to learn how to increase your hydrangea flowers and how long they last, and for my personal recommendation of fertilizer for hydrangeas to support flowering…

-1. Plant Hydrangeas in Morning Sun Followed by Afternoon Shade for More Blooms
+1. Plant Hydrangeas in The Morning Sun Followed by Afternoon Shade for More Blooms

 For optimal flowering, hydrangeas require a balance of sun and shade.

-We all want spectacular flowering hydrangeas; and, whilst some hydrangeas can flower in the shade, most will flower more if located in morning sun followed by afternoon shade or when in dappled light under a tree canopy.
+I consider this the most important tip: We all want spectacular flowering hydrangeas, and whilst some hydrangeas can flower in the shade, most will flower more if located in the morning sun followed by afternoon shade or when in dappled light under a tree canopy.

 Early morning sun gives the plants energy for flowering and shade in the afternoon protects the sensitive leaves and flower petals from burning in the intense midday and afternoon sun.

-Too much sun can scorch the leaves and the hydrangea can also suffer from drought stress during hot times of the day so full sun can actually be to the detriment of flowering hence the importance of balance with shade to provide relief from excess heat.
+I should caution that too much sun can scorch the leaves, and the hydrangea can also suffer from drought stress during hot times of the day, so full sun can be to the detriment of flowering; hence, the importance of balance with shade to provide relief from excess heat.
 (For more solutions, read my article, why is my hydrangea turning brown?)

-However if your hydrangea receives dappled light throughput the day then this replicates the typically conditions of the hydrangeas natural woodland environment and should help to promote a good display of flowers.
+However, if your hydrangea receives dappled light throughout the day then this replicates the typical conditions of the hydrangea’s natural woodland environment and should help to promote a good display of flowers.

-The most versatile hydrangea species is the Hydrangea paniculata as it can adapt superbly to full sun and shade.
+The most versatile hydrangea species is the Hydrangea paniculata, which I like to grow as it can adapt superbly to full sun and shade.

 2. Ensure Soil is Consistently Moist for More Flowers

-It is essential that hydrangeas have soil that is evenly and consistently moist.
-A lack of moisture can affect new growth and, subsequently, bloom development and is most often the cause for a dying hydrangea (read my article, how to revive a dying hydrangea).
+Hydrangeas must have soil that is evenly and consistently moist.
+A lack of moisture can affect new growth and, subsequently, bloom development and is most often the cause of a dying hydrangea (read my article, how to revive a dying hydrangea).

-It is particularly important to keep your hydrangea moist in the spring-time when the new growth is emerging.
+When speaking with specialist growers, they emphasized the point to me that It is particularly important to keep your hydrangea moist in the springtime when new growth is emerging.

-If the soil has been prepared thoroughly before planting, i.e. with appropriate organic matter (see point 6) and there has been applications of mulch in the spring, then mature hydrangeas may not need additional watering unless there is drought like conditions.
+If the soil has been prepared thoroughly before planting, i.e., with appropriate organic matter (see point 6), and there have been applications of mulch in the spring, then mature hydrangeas may not need additional watering unless there are drought-like conditions.

-Less mature or smaller hydrangea root system are less extensive then more mature hydrangea so if they hydrangea is smaller or ha been planted in the last 2 years (and not full established) then consistent watering of your hydrangea is more important to ensure a good display of flowers.
+Less mature or smaller hydrangea root systems are less extensive than more mature hydrangea, so if your hydrangea is smaller or has been planted in the last 2 years (and not fully established), then consistent watering of your hydrangea is more important to ensure a good display of flowers.

 3. Avoid Pruning Hydrangeas Too Often-More Flower Buds